AslaugEir/GitHubLinker-for-tp/README.md

 ## How to install / use

-In Chrome, Opera or Safari, install/add the Tampermonkey extension and add this code as one of your scripts In Firefox, install/add the Greasemonkey extension and add this code as one of your scripts
+In Chrome, Opera or Safari, install/add the Tampermonkey extension and add this code as one of your scripts.

+In Firefox, install/add the Greasemonkey extension and add this code as one of your scripts